cosmos/cosmos/WHITEPAPER.md

-The criticism in the Stellar paper of the Tendermint-based proof-of-stake systems is mitigated by the token strategy described here, wherein a new type of token called the _quark_ is issued that represent claims to future portions of fees and rewards.
+The criticism in the Stellar paper of the Tendermint-based proof-of-stake systems is mitigated by the token strategy described here, wherein a new type of token called the _atom_ is issued that represent claims to future portions of fees and rewards.
 The advantage of Tendermint-based proof-of-stake, then, is its relative simplicity, while still providing sufficient, and provable security guarantees.